facebookresearch/hydra/website/docs/tutorial/40_defaults.md

 defaults:
     - some_file
 ```
-Config files that a part of a `config group` like `db` cannot be overridden.
+Config files that not a part of a `config group` like `db` cannot be overridden.